LukasGossmann/TinyStepperClock/README.md

 **Building:**
 Create all parts needed as shown in the FreeCAD drawing.
 Assemble as shown on the pictures and in the FreeCAD drawing.
-A lot of care needs to be taken to be as precise as possible as there inst much room for tolerance in this design.
+A lot of care needs to be taken to be as precise as possible as there isn't much room for tolerance in this design due to the weak motors and tiny gears.
+Also a lot of parts are press fit together (bearings in holders, motors in holders, clock face in clear ring, clear ring on LED ring, etc.) so make sure to adjust the design to fit the expacted tolerances of your manufacturing process and the parts you bought.
 Note that one of the stepper motors is wired in the opposite direction so that the same step sequence can be used to drive them.
 If the motors are turning in the wrong direction or both motors were wired the same on accident the code allows for inverting the motor direction as well.
+When attaching the clock hands to the shaft the clock needs to be powered on (preferably through usb).
+That way the stepper motors align with one of their magnetic steps which ensures that the hands can properly point to all positions they need to.
+Align the clock hands with the 12 o'clock position and solder them in place.

 **Tools:**
 - **CNC machine** or other way to create parts from a piece of flat material as well as for engraving the clock face.
 - **FDM or SLA printer** to create the spacer and the clear ring.
 - Depending on the parts you can get and the need to modify them a **lathe** is very useful.
 - Soldering iron, screwdrivers, etc.

 **Stepper motors:**
 20 steps per rev